 Are you planning to make it yourself or hire a contractor?
 Will you choose wood, metal, or vinyl for the walls?
 What about the foundation?
 Each choice affects the final price and the shed’s durability over time.

-In this guide, we’ll break down the cost to build a 12×12 shed so you can make the best decisions for your project.
+In this guide, we will break down the cost to build a 12×12 shed so you can make the best decisions for your project.

 Table of Contents

 When planning a 12×12 shed, breaking down the costs by square foot is helpful.
 This makes it easier to compare prices and decide what fits your budget.
-A shed this size is 144 square feet, and the cost to build it ranges between $17 and $40 per square foot, depending on the materials, features, and whether you’re building it yourself or hiring a pro.
-Let’s take a closer look at how the costs add up.
+A 12×12 shed is 144 square feet, and the cost to build it ranges between $17 and $40 per square foot.

 Average Cost Per Square Foot